 - ¾ cup (150 g) granulated sugar

 - 1 cup (226 or 2 sticks) unsalted butter, softened but still cool, cut into 1/2 inch pieces

 - 2 tablespoons cream cheese, at room temperature

 - In the bowl of an electric mixer, mix the flour, sugar and salt until combined, about 5 seconds.
 With the mixer on low, add the butter one piece at a time; continue to mix until the mixture looks crumbly and slightly wet, about 1 to 2 minutes longer.
 Add the vanilla and cream cheese and mix on low until the dough just begins to form large clumps, about 30 seconds.

 - Turn the dough out onto the countertop and form into two 4-inch disks.
 Wrap in plastic and refrigerate until they begin to firm up, 20 to 30 minutes.

 - Preheat the oven to 375° F. Roll out one of the dough disks to an even 1/8-inch thickness.
 Cut into desired shapes cutting a hole in the center of half the cookies.
 Place cookies on a parchment lined baking sheet about 1 1/2-inches apart.
 Repeat with second dough disk.

-- Bake until the edges of the cookies are light golden brown, about 10 minutes, rotating the baking sheet halfway through baking time.
+- Bake at 375° F for 8 to 10 minutes, or until the edges of the cookies are light golden brown.
+Rotating the baking sheet halfway through baking time.
 Cool cookies on wire rack.

-- To prepare cookies, spread the jam on the bottoms of half of the cookies, spreading it lightly at the edges.
+- To assemble, spread the jam on the bottoms of half of the cookies, spreading it lightly at the edges.
 Top with the remaining cookies, bottoms down.
 Dust the tops with confectioners’ sugar.
-Store in an airtight container in the refrigerator for up to 1 week.

 Recipe adapted from Baking Illustrated.